Workplace Wellbeing in the COVID Era

 #7.
 READY-MADE BENEFITS PACKAGES

-Perkbox, for example, is a pre-packaged employee wellbeing platform which offers exclusive gym offers, a free online GP, same-day prescriptions and stress-reducing discounts, as well as other corporate perks like shopping discounts, holidays and learning opportunities.
+Perkbox, for example, is a pre-packaged employee wellbeing platform.
+It offers exclusive gym discounts, a free online GP, same-day prescriptions and perks like shopping discounts, holidays and learning opportunities.

-There are also pre-packaged solutions to cover everything from productivity and engagement to remote working.
+There are pre-packaged solutions to cover everything from productivity and engagement to remote working.

 Trackback from your site.